wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sensitivity-labels/includes/5-label-policies.md

     :::image type="content" source="../media/sensitivity-labels-mandatory-prompt-aip-outlook-e1aeec1c.png" alt-text="screenshot displays an example of a prompt shown in Outlook when a user is required to assign a label":::

+    Organizations should consider using this option to help increase their labeling coverage.
+However, without user training, these settings can result in inaccurate labeling and frustrated users.
+For example, unless you also set a corresponding default label, mandatory labeling can frustrate your users with the frequent prompts.

     > [!NOTE]
     > Mandatory labeling for documents and emails isn't available for all apps or all platforms.
 For more information, see [Require users to apply a label to their email and documents](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps?azure-portal=true).

-Organizations should consider using this option to help increase their labeling coverage.
-However, without user training, these settings can result in inaccurate labeling and frustrated users.
-For example, unless you also set a corresponding default label, mandatory labeling can frustrate your users with the frequent prompts.<br>

  -  **Provide help link to a custom help page.** If your users aren't sure what your sensitivity labels mean or how they should be used, you can provide a **Learn More** URL.
 This URL will appear at the bottom of the Sensitivity label menu in the Office apps.